jwanga/pifire-ads-board/readme.md

 #### Selecting I2C Address

 In addition, you may be able to have up to four of these boards in a single system by assigning different I2C addresses to each device.
-These addresses can be selected by using the solder jumpers provided at the bottom of the board.
+These addresses can be selected by using the pin header jumpers provided at the bottom of the board.
 Simply select the address you want and close/short the solder jumper for that address.

 ### JLCPCB Production Files